-While interpreting the neuroimaging studies, the radiologists follow heuristic techniques to assess the complex findings in understandable formats.
-A biased approach to a diagnostic study would lead the radiologist to do misdiagnosis or underdiagnosis.
+While interpreting neuroimaging studies, radiologists follow heuristic techniques to assess complex findings in understandable formats.
+A biased approach to a diagnostic study would lead the radiologist to misdiagnosis or underdiagnosis.
 Approaching a study with a predisposed mindset would make the radiologist overlook an abnormality other than the one he was expecting.

-Inadequate knowledge, failing to attribute findings to appropriate causes, complicated procedures, and blind reliance on prior findings and comparison to prior MRIs or CTs could lead to misinterpretation of findings.
+Inadequate knowledge, failure to attribute findings to appropriate causes, complicated procedures, and blind reliance on prior findings and comparison to prior MRIs or CTs could lead to misinterpretation of findings.

 According to National Center for Biotechnology Information, around 38% of the 380 communication errors in radiology directly affected the patient’s care.
 Failure to communicate the abnormalities in the imaging studies to the treating physician can exacerbate the patient’s condition to something fatal.

-Suppose the patient’s past medical history and imaging studies come in handy to the radiologist from the treating clinician, he can be clear and vigilant as he knows what all can be expected and what should be concentrated in the CT scans or MRI scans.
+Suppose the patient’s past medical history and imaging studies come in handy to the radiologist from the treating clinician.
+He can be clear and vigilant as he knows what can be expected and what should be concentrated in the CT scans or MRI scans.

 Misdiagnosis and medical malpractice

 When we compare the first lawsuits in CT scans vs. MRI scans, we can understand the difference.
-The first lawsuit was filed for a CT misdiagnosis, 8 years after the invention of it in 1982 whereas in 4 years after the introduction of MRI exams, the first lawsuit was filed in 1987.
+The first lawsuit was filed for a CT misdiagnosis eight years after its invention of it in 1982, whereas four years after the introduction of MRI exams, the first lawsuit was filed in 1987.
 This fact shows that with the improving technology, the possibility of errors is also on the rise.

-Since the imaging studies involve complexities, mild errors cannot be evaded.
+Since imaging studies involve complexities, mild errors cannot be evaded.
 However, when a major error occurs due to the negligence of the radiologist ending in irreparable damages to the patient, there arises the necessity for a medical malpractice lawsuit.
-In the U.S health care setting, diagnostic errors are 14% and surpass the medication error, which is just 9%.
+In the U.S. healthcare setting, diagnostic errors are 14% and surpass the medication error, which is just 9%.